killerqueen2007/IXL-Fake-Completion-Page-Bookmark/README.md

 # How to Use This, CODE DOES NOT WORK AT THIS TIME
-# I have no internet to fix it at this time

 This code is designed for **Safari** and **Google Chrome**.